amankumarkeshu/Waller/README.md

 ## Plans

 ### If user doesn't has Unsplash token
- - [ ] Use backup img from scrape.
+ - [ ] Use backup img.

 ### When User has token
- - [ ] Allow him for follow collections and Users.
+ - [ ] Allow user to follow collections and Users.